cardo-podcast/cardo/README.md

 ## Overview

-Cardo is a podcast player, inspired on Android's [Antennapod](https://antennapod.org/).
+Cardo is a podcast client for desktop, inspired on Android's [Antennapod](https://antennapod.org/).
 Cardo could be synchonized with Antennapod and other apps using [Nextcloud Gppoder](https://github.com/thrillfall/nextcloud-gpodder/).

 ![1](assets/readme/1.png)